sfigg/commercialization-public/docset/manufacture/desktop/servicing-the-image-with-windows-updates-sxs.md

 For many customizations, like adding .inf-style drivers, Windows updates or upgrading the edition, you can mount and edit the Windows image.
 Mounting an image maps the contents of a file to a temporary location where you can edit the files or use DISM to perform common deployment tasks.

-To add drivers that include an installation package, see [Lab 1f: Add Windows desktop applications with siloed provisioning packages](add-desktop-apps-wth-spps-sxs.md)

 ![image: copying image files and deployment scripts](images/dep-win8-sxs-createmodelspecificfiles.jpg)

+Note: To add drivers that include an installation package, see [Lab 1f: Add Windows desktop applications with siloed provisioning packages](add-desktop-apps-wth-spps-sxs.md)

 ## <span id="Prepare_and_mount_the_image"></span>Prepare and mount the image